Recreation, Park, and Tourism Management, B.S. (Health and Human Development)

 What is Recreation, Park and Tourism Management?

-Faculty in Recreation, Park and Tourism Management (RPTM) teach and conduct research and outreach in the areas of recreation, park management, golf management and tourism to address how humans derive benefits from leisure activities.
-RPTM faculty teach and conduct research in variety of disciplinary and interdisciplinary perspectives to better understand the natural, psychological, social, economic, and cultural systems that influence human behavior in the context of recreation, parks and tourism.
-Our interdisciplinary, systems approach enables us to address issues of human well being, and sustainable development through curricula and innovative research programs.
+Recreation, Park and Tourism Management students learn how to manage and lead in a variety of organizations to help humans derive benefits from leisure activities.
+Students learn about a disciplinary and interdisciplinary perspectives to better understand the natural, psychological, social, economic, political and cultural systems that influence human behavior in the context of recreation, park and tourism.
+Core business and management skills are applied to the types of organizations in the recreation, park and tourism sectors.
+This approach enables students to address issues of human well-being and sustainable development in leading and managing these organizations.
 Our mission is to transform human health and well-being through engaging people in recreation, park, tourism and leisure activities.

 MORE INFORMATION ABOUT RECREATION, PARK, AND TOURISM MANAGEMENT